Orange County announces planned closure of all county-operated beaches throughout Fourth of July weekend

-County CEO Frank Kim and Supervisor Lisa Bartlett confirmed the planned closures, which includes beach parking lots, for Saturday and Sunday.
+County CEO Frank Kim and Supervisor Lisa Bartlett confirmed the planned closures, which include beach parking lots, for Saturday and Sunday.

 The affected county-operated beaches include: Aliso, Capistrano, Salt Creek, Baby Beach, Bayside, Camel Point, Poche, Strands, Table Rock, Thousand Steps, Treasure Island and West Street.